Applications are currently closed. If you would like information for 2024 Freedom School, please email us at email@example.com.

 Since the founding of the Nation, structures of inequality deeply rooted in racism and white supremacy have perpetuated unequal outcomes for Black, Indigenous and other people of color.
 In the school setting, intentional and unintentional policies and practices have led to further inequality in American society based on skin color, class, and gender.

 Attacks on academic freedom to remove or discourage the teaching of race, history, and gender in public schools have further suppressed our collective ability to build a future where all people regardless of race, religion or gender can flourish and be treated as equals.

 To affirmatively push back on the assaults to academic freedom, teaching, and learning, the ACLU of Idaho’s Summer Freedom School Program aims to educate, inspire, organize, and integrate youth into the movement for justice.
-The Summer Freedom School is a 5-week program that will take place on Tuesdays and Thursdays from July 12, 2022, until August 11, 2022.
-Each workshop last an hour and a half, from 6:00 - 7:30 pm MST (5:00 - 6:30 pm PST).
+The Summer Freedom School is a 5-week program that will take place on Tuesdays and Thursdays from July 11, 2023, until August 10, 2023.
+Each workshop last an hour and a half, from 6:00 - 7:30 pm MST (5:00 - 6:30 pm PST) with exception of two workshops that are extended to last two hours.
+A celebration gathering will be held on August 11, 2023 to end the program.
 Successful participants will receive a stipend of $125 for completing the 5-week program.